 Photography by Ricardo Labougle.

-Above: "To the horror of all our property-owning friends, Ben and I restored the house as if it was our own—opening up painted-up shutters and blocked-up fireplaces (discovering beautiful marble downstairs in the process), laying old stone flags in the downstairs hall, replacing vinyl with sisal, and ripping out the bright blue carpet upstairs.
+Above: "To the horror of all our property-owning friends, Ben and I restored the house as if it were our own—opening painted-up shutters and blocked-up fireplaces (discovering beautiful marble downstairs in the process), laying old stone flags in the downstairs hall, replacing vinyl with sisal, and ripping out the bright blue carpet upstairs.
 I painted my paneled rooms the mattest white.
 I need the visual calm of soft white walls at the end of the day."

 Above: "I rang a friend on my first evening in the flat saying I had all I needed except a piano.
 By coincidence, that morning he'd been offered the loan of one in need of a home.
-I buy wonderful books of the most beautiful music, and play the easiest piece in each."
+I buy books of the most beautiful music and play the easiest piece in each."

 Above: "I scrubbed the floorboards down by hand, three a morning before work, and have left them untreated so that they take on the patina of age.
-None of the pictures seemed to have made it onto the paneled walls—they seem happier leaning on the floor."
+None of the pictures have made it onto the paneled walls—they seem happier leaning on the floor."

-Above: "There's a moment at dawn in the middle of June when a shaft of the rising sun shoots down the street, right through the house to the window sill at the back of my bedroom, lighting exactly the spot where I keep a good luck pebble given by a friend.
-When I first woke and saw it I thought it was the second coming (first, actually).
+Above: "There's a moment at dawn in the middle of June when a shaft of the rising sun shoots down the street, right through the house to the windowsill at the back of my bedroom, lighting exactly the spot where I keep a good luck pebble given by a friend.
+When I first woke and saw it, I thought it was the second coming (first, actually).
 It is humbling to think it has been doing that for nearly three hundred years."

 Above: "The bathroom was as plain as a bathroom could be, and more white would have been doctor's surgery rather than monk's cell, but I couldn't face color, so I painted it silver.
 When the evening sun catches it, the whole room sings.
-The Presbyterian Victorian chest of drawers was one of three pieces of furniture (a Wassily chair and a bed were the other two) I had when I moved in."
+The Victorian chest of drawers was one of three pieces of furniture (a Wassily chair and a bed were the other two) that I had when I moved in."